-Living in VancouveriStockphoto
+Living in Vancouver?

 Living in Vancouver, you will experience a much more temperate climate than in the rest of the country.
 Sheltered by the mountains in the east and tempered by warm ocean currents, the city has very mild winters.
 Snow is rare, especially in places close to or at sea level.

-Life in Vancouver: Doctors and Emergency Care
+In Good Hands: Doctors and Emergency Care

 In addition to regular family doctors, there are quite a few walk-in clinics.
 These basically provide the same care as family physicians.